by Hannah Craven

 Nearest place to eat: For homecooked food made from fresh, Welsh produce, head over to the Ship Aground Pembrey.
 Less than a ten-minute drive from the park, this friendly offers a great menu and an excellent selection of local ales and gins.

 A narrow, sandy beach tucked away at the mouth of the River Tywi, Ferryside Beach is the perfect choice for those who prefer escaping the crowds and finding their own private paradise!
 A lovely spot to sit and watch the boats sail by or even have a picnic, it’s no wonder that the bay is part of the Wales Coast Path.

 Once a popular spot for cockle gathering, you’ll find a number of rock pools along the shore – a great way to keep the kids entertained as they search for signs of marine line within them!

-Nearest place to eat: Pryd O Fwyd in Ferryside serves a mouthwatering array of dishes, from seared scallops and tuna to duck liver parfait.
-Ideal for an evening meal after a sunset stroll along the beach.
+Nearest place to eat: Ferry Cabin Cafe in Ferryside serves a mouthwatering array of dishes, from fresh fish and chips to tasty burgers, perfect after enjoying a sunset stroll along the beach.

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!